-Our results appear to rule out the idea that the Sun during the deepest phase of the Maunder Minimum (~ 1700) was substantially the same as the recent suggest that the most likely state of the corona during the Maunder Minimum was not merely that of the 2008/2009 minimum or that coronal magnetic fields disappeared entirelysolar minimum, but rather a state devoid of any large-scale structure, driven by a photospheric field composed of only ephemeral regions, and likely substantially reduced in strength.
+Our results suggest that the most likely state of the corona during the Maunder Minimum was not merely that of the 2008/2009 solar minimum, but rather a state devoid of any large-scale structure, driven by a photospheric field composed of only ephemeral regions, and likely substantially reduced in strength.
 The continued modulation of cosmic rays, including the inferred presence of a 22-year cycle, as well as albeit modest auroral activity, requires both some magnetic field and a continuing dynamo process.
 The lack of any observations reporting coronal structure, the possible presence of an F corona, and likely decrease in the strength of the IMF also contradict the idea that the Maunder Minimum Sun was no different than in 2008/2009.
-It is worth noting that Schrijver et al. (2011) and Svalgaard & Cliver (2007) based their conclusions on assumptions or hypotheses, which were extrapolated back to the Maunder Minimum Interval.
+It is worth noting that Schrijver et al. (2011) and Svalgaard & Cliver (2007) based their conclusions on assumptions or hypotheses. which were extrapolated back to the Maunder Minimum Interval.
 Schrijver et al. (2011) argued that there is a minimum state, or "floor" in solar activity, associated with small-scale magnetic bipoles (i.e., what we have called ephemeral regions).
 However, they did not address whether or not polar coronal holes would have been present during the Maunder Minimum.
 Svalgaard & Cliver (2007) posited a similar "floor" but this time, in terms of the strength of the interplanetary magnetic field.
-This was based on 12 cycles of sunspot data and cosmogenic nuclide data going back to 1500.
+This was based on 12 cycles of sunspot data and nuclide data going back to 1500.
 The proposed floor of 4.6 nT, however, had to be lowered as the 2008/2009 minimum dropped below the value predicted for it.